 detailed packing list.
 Residential students should plan on

-bringing items such as sunscreen, snacks, note-taking materials, etc.
+bringing items such as sunscreen, medications, personal hygiene products, snacks, note-taking materials, etc.

 Auraria Campus is a tri-institutional campus in downtown Denver that